jtanza/bobolink/README.md

 Bobolink requires an index to manage stored text.
 The path to this index can either be passed explicitly with each invocation of bobolink e.g.`--index-path=/opt/bobolink` or can be set once via the env variable `BOBOLINK_DIR=/opt/bobolink`

-This directory can of course be anywhere you'd like, but I personally use `/opt/bobolink`
+This directory can of course be anywhere you'd like, but I personally use `/opt/bobolink`.

-Please note that because the static files used on the frontend are not packaged with the bobolink executable, in order to run the web app it is necessary to install bobolink manually, i.e. clone the repo into `$GOPATH/src` and `go install`.

 ### Usage
 ```